w3c/wai-eval-overview/content/index.md

     poster="/content-images/wai-eval-overview/video-thumb-conformance.png"
 %}

 Conformance evaluation determines how well web pages or applications meet accessibility standards.
 W3C’s Website Accessibility Conformance Evaluation Methodology (WCAG-EM) is an approach for determining conformance to Web Content Accessibility Guidelines (WCAG).

 [[WCAG-EM Overview: Website Accessibility Conformance Evaluation Methodology]](/test-evaluate/conformance/wcag-em/) :   A short page with basic information to get you started.
 We suggest you read it before going to the [full WCAG-EM document](https://www.w3.org/TR/WCAG-EM/).

-Communicate the results of evaluation clearly, including the scope of the evaluation.

 [WCAG-EM Report Tool: Website Accessibility Evaluation Report Generator](https://www.w3.org/WAI/eval/report-tool/#/) :   Helps you generate evaluation reports according to WCAG-EM.
 It does not do the checking for you.
 It helps you follow the steps of WCAG-EM and it generates a report from the input you provide.